edgelesssys/marblerun.sh/content/docs/reference/cli.md

   marblerun manifest signature manifest.json
   ```

-  The output is the sha256 hash in base64 encoding of the manifest as it would be interpreted by the Marblerun coordinator.
+  The output is the sha256 hash in base64 encoding of the manifest as it would be interpreted by the Marblerun Coordinator.
-  Note, that Internally, the coordinator handles the manifest in JSON format.
+  Note, that Internally, the Coordinator handles the manifest in JSON format.
 Hence, the signature is always based on the JSON format of your manifest.

 * ### `verify`
   Verifies that the signature returned by the Coordinator is equal to a local signature.